-Figure 36: User Administration Tab
+Figure 50: User Administration Tab

-Initially, the device has a single user, admin, with instance ID as the password.
+Initially, the device has a single user, admin, with no password.
 Additional users can be added or deleted by admin.
 Passwords for each user can be set or cleared by the individual user or by admin.